imixs/imixs-cloud/doc/FIREWALL.md

 	ufw default deny incoming
 	ufw enable

+See also the `setup_ufw.sh` bash script in the /scripts directory.

-After that you can verify the status of your firewall with
+After actiating your firewall, you can verify the status with:

 	$ sudo ufw status verbose